Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 Can I verify an artwork without an NFC chip?+

 Yes.
-Our patented Visual DNA™ technology works as a complete, standalone authentication layer.
+Our Visual DNA™ technology works as a complete, standalone authentication layer.
 Anyone can verify a registered artwork by simply photographing it with a smartphone.
-The system compares the new image against the stored fingerprint using three independent algorithms (DINOv2 vision transformer, perceptual hashing, and Gabor texture analysis), delivering a match result in under two seconds.
+The system compares the new image against the stored fingerprint using DINOv2 vision transformers, delivering a match result in under two seconds.

 When an NFC chip is also present, MIRAS performs dual verification (physical tag + visual fingerprint) for maximum security.
-But Visual DNA alone provides false positive rates below 0.01% — protected by Patent #1 with 18 claims.
-See Verify Any Artwork.
+Visual DNA alone provides false positive rates below 0.01%, with additional IP protection via filed patents.
+See Technology.

 How does MIRAS handle provenance gaps?+